You're ready for this quickstart if you've got the following:

-To help you get started we've put together a library of sample applications.
-For this Quickstart, clone the repository for Java Receive Message Tutorial using Github's interface or git in the command line.
+For this quickstart, clone the repository for Java Receive Message Tutorial using GitHub's interface or git in the command line.

 git clone https://github.com/FreeClimbAPI/Java-Receive-Message-Tutorial.git